abhishekarya1/Hash-Define-myNotes/content/spring-boot/log.md

 SPRING BOOT APP <--polls-- PROMETHEUS <--polls-- GRAFANA
 ```

 Config polling interval and other settings in a `Prometheus.yml` file on the Prometheus server.
+It has its own local time-series database to store metrics history.

-We can see logs in Grafana too but _without_ the distributed tracing.
+We see logs in Grafana but _without_ the distributed tracing.

+We can also configure metrics export to other dashboards and Time-Series DB like Datadog and Influx DB.
+As well as configure alerts to Slack etc using Web Hooks in case an anomaly is detected.

 ## Distributed Log Tracing
 ### Sleuth and Zipkin